 Learn five print-making techniques and design your own papers and textiles!

-We love print-making here at Curious Jane, and we’re excited to introduce it CJ girls in this new theme!
+We love print-making here at Curious Jane, and we’re excited to introduce it to CJ girls in this new theme!
 Why is print-making a favorite for us?
 First, it focuses on key concepts in design – positive and negative spaces, composition, layering and color fields.
 But even better, it’s an incredibly accessible technique that any age and skill level can use and have fun with!
-Techniques include screen-printing two ways, lino-cuts, inventive stamping and collage.
-Projects include poster prints, color block textiles, stamped stationery and gift papers, plus a screen-printed tee or two.
+Techniques include screen-printing, lino-cuts, stamping and cyanotype prints.
+Girls make their own screens and stamps, then print onto a variety of media.
+Projects include poster prints, small textiles, stamped stationery and gift papers, plus a screen-printed tee or two.
 Create something you’re delighted with?
 Make more!
 It’s the beauty of the print-makers studio.

 Your own designs all over your room… DIY Room gets a Makeover!